Indio, California: Points of interest

 The Coachella Valley History Museum Home, on Miles Avenue, has a two-acre campus, which currently includes the Smiley-Tyler House, built in 1926, the 1909 Schoolhouse, and the Date Museum dedicated to the history and development of the fruit (the only date museum in the world), plus gardens and archives preserving historical artifacts of the Coachella Valley.
 It also has the historic M.H.
 Whittier Ranch Tower, which is used for the only light art projection system in the Coachella Valley.

 The Indio Performing Arts Center, known as IPAC, is located at the heart of downtown Indio at 45–175 Fargo Street to promote arts and entertainment for the community.
 IPAC has hosted live concerts, theater productions, dinner theater events and sing-alongs, movie nights, fashion shows, arts and crafts fairs, music video productions, and other special events.
 IPAC is a 23,000 sq. ft. facility with a main hall, the Expo Hall; three separate theaters that are approximately 2,200 sq. ft. each: Village Theatre, Cabaret Theatre, and the Old Towne Playhouse.
 Desert TheatreWorks occupies the facility, which has produced more than 50 plays and musicals, 8 children's musicals and more than 20 special events, making them one of the Coachella Valley's leading producers of theatre and educational programming for the performing arts.
 The College of the Desert also has a film class in the Village Theatre during the school year.

 The Coachella Valley Art Center hosts workshops, and special events and includes a main gallery, project spaces, classrooms, a glass studio, performance space, and artist studios.
 The center has hosted local and international artists, and been a venue for art events and live performances.

 From January to March each year, polo season is in full effect at the Eldorado Polo Club and the Empire Polo Club.
-Tailgating, food vendors, picnics, and great polo games are a common sight at these family-friendly Sunday events.
+Tailgating, food vendors, picnics, and polo games are a common sight at these family-friendly Sunday events.